pascalguttmann/obat/docs/workspace/meas/index.md

  It can convert the analog voltage signal into a digital value for processing.
 A suitable ADC would be one with a resolution high enough to achieve your desired accuracy of 1mV in a 0-5V range.

+ To achieve galvanic isolation an isolation amplifier or linear optocoupler could be used.

 ### Choice for Current measurement: